dennys-monteiro-daml/dennys-monteiro-daml/README.md

 <h3 align="center">An aspirant for Full Stack Developer.</h3>

-- 🔭 I’m currently working on [improve Sass with Bootstrap](https://github.com/dennys-monteiro-daml/treinoBootstrap.git)
+- 🔭 I’m currently restarting my route in development carrier.

 - 👯 I’m looking to collaborate on [collaborating on creating better environments for Shopify and other similar platforms, I want to get my ideas out of mind and onto canvas.](https://github.com/Shopify)